oliviergauthier/gradle-appcenter-plugin/README.md

 ```
 **Note** : `ownerName` and `appName` can be found from AppCenter application url (`https://appcenter.ms/users/{ownerName}/apps/{appName}`)

-The plugin will generate severals tasks for each variant :
+The plugin will generate severals tasks for each variant, ex. for `AlphaRelease`:

-- appCenterUploadApkAlphaRelease
+- appCenterUploadBundleAlphaRelease
 - appCenterUploadMappingAlphaRelease # Only when `uploadMappingFiles` is set to true
 - appCenterUploadSymbolsAlphaRelease # Only when `symbols` are provided in configuration
 - appCenterUploadAlphaRelease